cyberark/conjur/docs/get-started/install-conjur.md

 $ curl -o docker-compose.yml https://www.conjur.org/get-started/docker-compose.quickstart.yml
 {% endhighlight %}

+{:start="2"}
-1. pull all the required Docker images from DockerHub
+2. Pull all the required Docker images from DockerHub

    `docker-compose` can do this for you automatically: